 1. Yoga Inc

-An unpretentious studio with a super friendly vibe and a resident dog (Ah Bui) which you can catch if you’re lucky, Yoga Inc has studios in four locations – Guillemard, Tiong Bahru, Punggol and Tampines.
-Mummies-to-be can attend their regular classes as a number of their teachers are trained in pre-natal yoga.
+An unpretentious studio with a super friendly vibe and a resident dog (Ah Bui) which you can catch if you’re lucky, Yoga Inc has studios in five locations – Buona Vista, East Coast, Guillemard, Punggol and Tampines.
+Mummies-to-be can attend their regular classes as a number of their teachers are trained in prenatal yoga.

 2. Yoga +